la-ots/pelican/docs/form-controls/using-form-controls.md

 - Labels should be atop the input.
 - Use a single column form if possible.
 This is the easiest form reading experience for users.
 If Stakeholders and/or Product Owners indicate their preference against this, then arrange the form to have as few vertical divisions as possible.
 - Clearly label all form controls.
-- Form Controls in a `.form-group` take their width from their parent element, such as a Bootstrap column, such as `col-12` or `col-md-6`.
 - Consider [Label Guidance](/form-controls/labels-guidance).

-## Using the Markup
+## Usage

-* Copy the form controls markup you need.
-Be sure to get the wrapping element with the `.form-group` class.
+- Copy the form controls markup you need.
+Include the wrapping element, often the `mb-3` class.
-* Make sure the label’s `for` attribute’s value matches the `ID` attribute of the control for which it is a label.
+- Make `for` and `id` value match.
-* Verify that the appropriate input type is being used, such as using `<input type=”tel”>` for telephone numbers and not `<input type-”text”>`.
+- Verify that the appropriate input type is being used, such as using `<input type=”tel”>` for telephone numbers.
-* Do not omit the `<label>` element as this is important for browser rendering and accessibility.
+- Do not omit the Labels.
-* Always use the `<label>` as shown in the Design System.
-* The `placeholder` attribute may cause usability and localization issues, so refrain from using it.
+- Refrain from using the placeholder attribute.
-* Change any IDs for your project’s requirements.
+- Change any IDs for your project’s requirements.

 ## Theming Constraints